Academics

 Academic Requirements

-Students must have a high school diploma or GED to enter into the College level programs (Associate and/or Bachelor).
+Students must have a high school diploma or GED to enter into the College level programs (Bachelor).

 For graduate studies, students must have a bachelor's degree (any major) to enter the master's degree program.
 Students must have a master's degree (any major) to enter the doctorate program.